-We regulate Victorian water businesses through a combination of water price reviews, codes, guidelines and performance monitoring.
+We regulate Victorian water businesses through price reviews, codes, guidelines and performance monitoring.

 How we regulate the water sector